The Handbook of Tennessee Boating Laws and Responsibilities

-State law requires that scuba divers and snorkelers display a diver-down flag to mark the diving area.
+Tennessee law requires that scuba divers and snorkelers display a diver-down flag to mark the diving area.

 - Scuba divers or snorkelers should not place a flag where it will obstruct traffic or create a hazard to navigation on a river, inlet, or navigation channel.